-It's also a celebration of family — Marta's parents helped create this sanctuary, and small son Francisco toddles around the grounds, charming everyone.
+It's also a celebration of family; Marta's late husband Tiago helped to create this sanctuary, which Marta now runs alongside her parents and small son Francisco, who plays in the grounds, charming everyone.
 But it's a family that you feel part of when you stay.
 While there's (thankfully) no enforced conviviality, guests naturally mingle and chat, a mix of couples and small families that somehow blends beautifully.
 Kids play together and adult friendships are formed over carafes of Algarve wine.
 A recent guest spent a fortnight here, then booked for 3 weeks next summer as he left.
 It didn't surprise us.
 Everything about this place is special.

-- Just 11 stylish rooms; we were blown away by the romantic Tree House, with its panoramic views out to sea
+- Extremely stylish rooms; we were blown away by the romantic Tree House, with its panoramic views out to sea

 - Utterly peaceful and relaxing.
 Even when the hotel's full, you can always find a quiet hammock or outdoor sofa to read on

-- Marta and Tiago could not be more welcoming or kind.
-They treat you like family, even baking cakes to help yourself to
+- Marta could not be more welcoming or kind.
+She treats you like family, even baking cakes to help yourself to

 - Just 2km from idyllic Fábrica beach; borrow bikes and cycle there

-- Dinner is only served 5 days a week, and is a set menu (though you can ask for an alternative).
+- Dinner is a set menu (though you can tailor it for dietary requirements).
 It may look expensive but the food is delicious

 Best time to go